-When the Duke of Chou was minister under Ch'eng Wang, he regulated ceremonies and made music, and venerated the arts of scholarship and learning; yet when the barbarians of the River Huai revolted, [60] he sallied forth and chastised them.
-When Confucius held office under the Duke of Lu, and a meeting was convened at Chia-ku, [61] he said: "If pacific negotiations are in progress, warlike preparations should have been made beforehand."
-He rebuked and shamed the Marquis of Ch'i, who cowered under him and dared not proceed to violence.
+when the Duke of Chou was minister under Ch'eng Wang, he regulated ceremonies and made music, and venerated the arts of scholarship and learning; yet when the barbarians of the River Huai revolted, [60] he sallied forth and chastised them.
+When Confucius held office under the Duke of Lu, and a meeting was convened at Chia-ku, [61] he said: "If pacific negotiations are in progress, warlike preparations should

+''' Marguis of Ch'i, who cowered under him and dared not proceed to violence.
 How can it be said that these two great Sages had no knowledge of military matters?
 We have seen that the great Chu Hsi held Sun Tzu in high esteem.
-He also appeals to the authority of the Classics: -

-Our Master Confucius, answering Duke Ling of Wei, said: "I have never studied matters connected with armies and battalions."
+He also appeals to the authority of the Classics: -- Our Master Confucius, answering Duke Ling of Wei, said: "I have never studied matters connected with armies and battalions."
 [62] Replying to K'ung Wen-tzu, he said: I have not been instructed about buff-coats and weapons."
 But if we turn to the meeting at Chia-ku, we find that he used armed force against the men of Lai, so that the marquis of Ch'i was overawed.
 Again, when the inhabitants of Pi revolted, the ordered his officers to attack them, whereupon they were defeated and fled in confusion.
 He once uttered the words: "If I fight, I conquer."
 [63] And Jan Yu also said: "The Sage exercises both civil and military functions."
 [64] Can it be a fact that Confucius never studied or received instruction in the art of war?
 We can only say that he did not specially choose matters connected with armies and fighting to be the subject of his teaching.

-Sun Hsing-yen, the editor of Sun Tzu, writes in similar strain: -
+Sun Hsing-yen, the editor of Sun Tzu, writes in similar strain: -- Confucius said: "I am unversed in military matters."
+[65] He also said: "If I fight, I conquer."
+Confucius ordered ceremonies and regulated music.
+Now war constitutes '''